-Considering Other Factors When Investing in Solar Roofing
+Considering Other Factors When Investing in a New Solar Roof

-In order to maximize the roof cost of solar installation, there are other details specific to your home to consider.
-One of the top factors is the age of your roof.
-If your roof has significant areas of damage or aging, it may require roof replacement prior to installing solar panels.
+In order to maximize the roof cost of solar installation, there are other details specific to your residential roofing history to consider.
+One of the top factors is the age of your existing roof.
+If your roof has significant areas of damage or aging, it may require a roof repair or even roof replacement prior to installing conventional solar panels.
 If this is the case, you must also consider the type of materials used to optimize life expectancy.
 Solar roofing lasts approximately 25-40 years but there must be a solid foundation to begin with.

 Your home’s home location and roof tilt also make a difference.
 Is the design of your roof at an optimal angle for solar energy?
 Having a gable roof makes it easier to install solar panels.
-Learn more about what is a gable roof.
+Learn more about what is a gable roof to make sure you understand how to make the transition to solar.
 Does your home sit in the shade for the majority of the day?
 These considerations make a difference in how many solar panels are necessary, if a redesign would be most effective, or if your home is presently a viable candidate for solar roofing.
 This can all be determined with a roofing audit and recommendations from an experienced professional.

 Learn more about solar installation in San Diego to ensure that you have the best solar roofing investment possible.